pfptcommunity/pfptcommunity/README.md

 # Proofpoint Data Rocks

-This content and code samples on this page are created by the Proofpoint Community are not created, validated or supported by Proofpoint Inc.
+This content and samples on this page are created by the Proofpoint Community are not created, validated or supported by Proofpoint Inc.

 Please **★ Star** on the top of this page if you like this page and you want to motivate us to publish more.
 <br>